-June 2024
+June 2025

-Dear Boston Prep 7th grade Students and Families,
+Dear Boston Prep Rising 6th grade Students and Families,

-As we close out this school year, we hope you all are well, and enjoying the warm summer sunshine.
+As we close out this school year, we hope you all are well, and beginning to enjoy the warm summer sunshine.

 At Boston Prep, reading and discussing rich, grade-level text is part of the core work we do each day.
 While reading for class is required, more importantly, we want all students to continually grow as readers and see their identities represented in what they read.
 One way we do this is through our summer reading program.
 In the books we assign over the summer months, we hope to foster a true love of reading with texts that are engaging and relevant.